Daynewr/FreeCodeCamp/YouTube-API/README.md

-# Camper-News
+# YouTube API
-Uses freecodecamp.com API to pull in submitted stories
+Uses youtube.com API to pull in videos by topic

-You can view the project here: <a href="https://daynewr.github.io/FreeCodeCamp/Camper-News" target="_blank">FCC Camper New</a>
+You can view the project here: <a href="https://daynewr.github.io/FreeCodeCamp/YouTubeAPI" target="_blank">YouTube API</a>